holepunchto/bare-module/README.md

   // every option below that the loader carries.
   referrer: null,
   // The assumed type of a module without a type using an ambiguous extension
   // such as `.js`.
-See Module.constants.
+One of Module.constants.
 Inherited from `referrer` if it is
   // defined, otherwise defaults to SCRIPT.
   defaultType: Module.constants.SCRIPT,
   // A cache of loaded modules.
 Inherited from `referrer` only while `protocol`